King Charles II

 - Charles II was a Catholic at heart and during his reign he tried to relax the laws against the Catholics.
 He lived his life as a Protestant, however, and only converted to Catholicism on his deathbed as he didn’t think the people would have welcomed a Catholic King.

 - Charles II was a big dog lover and had a spaniel he was very fond of – so much so that he played with the dog during council meetings!
 The breed of dog became hugely popular after the King showed such an interest and was as a consequence named after him: the King Charles Spaniel.

 - Charles II showed his bravery when the Great Fire of London broke out in 1666.
 He got involved in helping to tackle the fire himself, putting his own life at risk.

 - Charles was a very experienced rider and not only liked to visit Newmarket races but often raced horses himself there too!

-- The late Diana, Princess of Wales was a descendant of Charles II so therefore so are Prince William and Harry, current heirs to the throne!
+- The late Diana, Princess of Wales was a descendant of Charles II, therefore so are the her sons, Prince William and Prince Harry!